codecontemplator/articles/blazor-security/readme.md

 }
 ```

-It redirect to the login page keeping track of the current page so that the application can return there after the login process.
+It redirects to the login page keeping track of the current page so that the application can return there after the login process.

 ## The login page